anahitasocial/anahita/README.md

 ## Upgrading

+If you are upgrading from 4.5.* to 4.6.* you will need a client side applications such as [Anahita React](https://github.com/anahitasocial/anahita-react) as your front end, since Anahita will only provide a RESTful JSON API and no html outputs.

 If you are upgrading from 4.3.* to 4.4.*, in `www/configuration.php` file, change `AnConfig` to `AnSiteConfig`.

 If you are using any previous 4.* versions of Anahita, [here is how to upgrade](https://www.anahita.io/articles/158983-updating-from-anahita-4-2-to-4-3)